skatun/openhab-docs/configuration/items.md

 - All other fields are optional
 - Fields may be separated by one or more spaces, or tabs
 - An Item definition may span multiple lines
+- The order of elements is critical, misplacing the order will most lilkely lead to misbehaviours of OpenHab and errors(i.e Group can not be defined befor the label for instance)

 **Examples:**